Battle Mechanics

 • If the attacker has the ability Plus or Minus and at least one of its allies has one of those abilities as well, its Special Attack is multiplied by 1.5.
 (Prior to the fifth generation, the ally must have the opposite ability in order for this to take effect.)

-• If the attacker has the ability Hustle, its Attack is multiplied by 1.5.
+• If the attacker has the ability Hustle or Gorilla Tactics, its Attack is multiplied by 1.5.

-• If the attacker has the ability Guts and has a status problem, its Attack is multiplied by 1.5.
+• If the attacker has the ability Guts and has a major status ailment, its Attack is multiplied by 1.5.

-• If the target has the ability Marvel Scale and has a status problem, its Defense is multiplied by 1.5.
+• If the target has the ability Marvel Scale and has a major status ailment, its Defense is multiplied by 1.5.

 • If the attacker has the ability Solar Power and the weather is sunny, its Special Attack is multiplied by 1.5.